What is UX Design & Why is it Important?

 The main difference between a visual designer and a UX designer lies in the questions each asks before engaging in a project.
 A visual designer is interested in exploring visuals, colours, images and animations.
 A UX designer would focus on the target audience, performance, interaction and engagement levels.
 Ultimately, it’s all about combining great aesthetics with creative functionality and taking steps to improve the user experience before launching.

 In our industry, it is imperative that we pay close attention to both.
 Unfortunately, at times designers risk creating and launching a product that looks fantastic, but fails on the user front.

-UX Design at Think generally consists of five key phases that include strategy, research, analysis, design and production.
+UX Design at Think generally consists of five key phases.
+These include; strategy, research, analysis, design and production.
 It starts out with the principle of collaborative design that encourages us, as a team to reach a common goal by solving a problem.
 It’s really important for the team to work closely to create great aesthetics and to achieve the project’s vision.
 That’s the way we like to do things round here, we believe it delivers better results, and creates much better vibes between everyone on the team.

 In conclusion, you need to focus on what you’d like to create, who you would like to create it for and what you’d like the end user to experience.
-Each product must feel natural and familiar and reach its objective in the fewest steps possible.
+Each product must feel natural and familiar.
+It must reach its objective in the fewest steps possible.
 Sometimes it takes countless iterations.
 However, we never stop until we would have reached what we believe is a near perfect product.